-The percentages of smokers and people experiencing frequent mental health distress were higher for all localities in the SLH service area as compared to Virginia values.
-Conversely, the percentage of adults who drink excessively was higher in Virginia Beach and Norfolk as compared to the Commonwealth.
+Smoking rates and frequent mental health distress were higher in both cities in the service area compared to Virginia values.
+The percentage of adults who drink excessively was higher in Virginia Beach compared to the Commonwealth of Virginia, but lower in Chesapeake.